atweiden/voidvault/INSTALL.md

 free up disk space by removing pkgs* to avoid running out of room on the LiveCD's rootfs.
 Removing `linux-firmware-network` frees up over 100MB of disk space.
+If `linux-firmware-network` is needed for network access, you can gain space by adding `rd.live.overlay.overlayfs=1` to the kernel command line in grub.

 In order to use Voidvault, install [Rakudo Perl 6][rakudo].
 Voidvault will automatically resolve all other dependencies.